 The most recent Instagram data breach happened in January 2021, when a database of account information at the company SocialArks was exposed due to a misconfigured database.
 SocialArks had obtained this information by scraping user profiles on Instagram and other social media services.

-As far as we know, there have been no known Instagram data breaches since January 2021.
+As far as we know, there have been no known Instagram data breaches so far in 2022.
 Below you’ll find a full timeline of Instagram security breaches, starting with the most recent.

 January 2021: Data Leak Exposes Scraped Data on 214 Million Social Media Accounts